Murshidabad-Jiaganj: Geography

 Murshidabad-Jiaganj CD block lies in the Ganges-Bhagirathi Basin, which is a long and narrow river valley.
 The Bhagirathi River splits the district into two natural physiographic regions – Rarh on the west and Bagri on the east.
 It has fertile soil suitable for cultivation.

 The Bagri or the eastern part of the district is a low lying alluvial plain with the shape of an isosceles triangle.
 The Ganges/Padma and the Bhagirathi form the two equal sides; the Jalangi forms the entire base; other offshoots of the Ganges meander within the area.
-It is liable to be flooded by the spill of the Bhagirathi and other rivers.
+It is vulnerable to flooding by the Bhagirathi and other rivers.

 Murshidabad-Jiaganj CD block is bounded by Bhagawangola I and Bhagawangola II CD blocks in the north, Raninagar I CD block in the east, Berhampore CD block in the south and Nabagram CD block in the west.

 Murshidabad-Jiaganj CD block has an area of 192.13 km2.
 It has 1 panchayat samity, 8 gram panchayats, 153 gram sansads (village councils), 132 mouzas and 127 inhabited villages.
 Murshidabad and Jiaganj police stations serve this block.
 Headquarters of this CD block is at Murshidabad.

 Gram panchayats in Murshidabad-Jiaganj CD block/ panchayat samiti are: Bahadurpur, Dahapara, Dangapara, Kapasdanga, Mukundabagh, Nutungram, Prosadpur and Tentulia.